Join our list

 A short cruise, at least for me, means I’m under no pressure to see, taste and do everything that’s available.
 A short cruise experience is more compact, or so it seems.
 Fewer restaurants to select, big production shows to sit through and certainly less ports.
 It’s easier to manage your time when there aren’t as many choices.

-Here are my seven reasons why you should choose a short cruise.
+7 reasons why you should try a short cruise

 Whatever length of cruise you decide to try, don’t poo-poo short cruises.
 There are reasons why shorter-length cruises are always sold out – and these are seven of them.